Benoît de Boigne: Leaving Lucknow for Delhi

 In August 1783, de Boigne received permission to leave Oudh and went north to search for new trade routes.
 His journey by horse led him to Delhi in the company of Polier, who also had to go there for business.
 During the trip, de Boigne saw the Taj Mahal and other Indian sights, including various smaller kingdoms and tribes.
 In Delhi, an Englishman named Anderson offered to get de Boigne an audience with Emperor Shah Alam, whose court was at the Red Fort.
 During this audience, de Boigne told the emperor about his proposal to seek new trade routes, but the emperor put off any decision ("We'll see").
 De Boigne waited in Delhi, hoping for a favorable answer.
 However, circumstances were about to change.
 The day after the audience, an imperial edict gave Mahadji Sindhia the government of the provinces of Delhi and Agra.
 In other words, Sindhia became the imperial regent and the real power, while Emperor Shah Alam, without being deposed, was now only a figurehead.
 In 1790, de Boigne summarized Indian politics of the time:

 "The respect toward the house of Timur [the Moghul dynasty] is so strong that even though the whole subcontinent has been withdrawn from its authority, no prince of India has taken the title of sovereign.
 Sindhia shared this respect, and Shah Alam [Shah Alam II] was still seated on the Moghul throne, and everything done in his name."

 In the midst of these political upheavals, de Boigne met Armand de Levassoult, a European friend of Polier.
-Levassoult was in the service of Begum Joanna Nobilis (Begum Samru of Sardana, d.
+Levassoult was in the service of Begum Joanna Nobilis (Begum Samru of Sardhana, d.
 1836), an influential woman respected by the emperor, but also by his Maratha adversaries.
 For a few days, de Boigne found himself in Delhi unable to go north, since the local administration did not give him permission.
 However, he met Levassoult again and Levassoult invited him to go to Sindhia's camp with him.